Serac

 A serac (/səˈræk, ˈsɛræk/; from Swiss French sérac /fr/, a type of cheese) is a block or column of glacial ice, often formed by intersecting crevasses on a glacier.
-Commonly house-sized or larger, they are dangerous to mountaineers, since they may topple with little warning.
-Even when stabilized by persistent cold weather, they can be an impediment to glacier travel.
+Commonly house-sized or larger, they are dangerous to mountaineers and alpinists, since they may topple with little warning.
+Even if stabilized by persistent cold weather, they can be an impediment to glacier travel.

 Seracs are found within an icefall, often in large numbers, or on ice faces on the lower edge of a hanging glacier.
 Notable examples of the overhanging glacier edge type are well-known obstacles on some of the world's highest mountains, including K2 at "The Bottleneck" and Kanchenjunga on the border of India and Nepal.
 Significant seracs in the Alps are found on the northeast face of Piz Roseg, the north face of the Dent d'Hérens, and the north face of Lyskamm.